How common are mast cell tumors?

 Why is it so important to make a diagnosis?

 With proper treatment, most dogs that have MCT can live long healthy lives.
 Without treatment, a dog with an aggressive MCT might succumb to their tumor within a few months (thankfully aggressive MCT are less common).
 The proper treatment (for the best prognosis) will vary depending on each individual situation.
+If treated properly, even dogs with aggressive MCT can live for years.

 (1) Is there 2 cm of normal skin around the tumor so we can achieve "clean margins" (100% of tumor cells removed from the skin)?